Using code-server with Multiple Users

 As you can see, there are various options for running code-server with multiple users.
 We covered the pros and cons of each solution.
 It’s up to you and your team to decide which will work best for your needs.

-If you’re interested in setting up coder/coder for your team and need help, feel free to email me at [email protected] or join our Discord.
+If you're interested in setting up Coder for your team and need help, join our Discord.

 Good luck to you and your team!
 Happy coding!